FredHutch/sas-metering-client/README.md

 ### Installation

-- Download "binary/sas-metering-client.exe" from this repo to you Windows system.
+- Download "binary/sas-metering-client.exe" from this repo to your Windows system.
 - Open a command-line shell with administrative permissions

 Run the follow commands: